su-sanna/IT1025Spring2022SusannaPopyk/README.md

 -Similarities of jpg, gif, and png files: png and gif support 8-bit colors, png and jpg support 24-bit colors.
 All are non-lossy.
 -Differences of jpg, gif, and png files: difference in tasks used for.
 Jpg used in natural scenes where color and intensity is smooth.
 Gif used in animations.
 Png used in logos and text/object images with sharp contrasts.
 #### File Compression
+The purpose and use of file compression is to combine multiple files into one.
 #### Artificial Intelligence

 ### Career Exploration